joshtingey/the-trains/README.md

 The full deployment consists of four containers:

-1. mongo - MongoDB database instance to persist all data
+1. mongo - A MongoDB database instance to persist all data.
-2. collector - Constantly gathers a large volume of raw train movement data from the Network Rail feeds for storage in the MongoDB instance.
+2. collector - A process to robustly gather a large volume of live train movement data from the Network Rail feeds for storage in the MongoDB instance.
-3. generator - Cleans and processes raw train movement data to generate a novel graphical representation of the U.K rail network.
-A Fruchterman-Reingold force-directed algorithm is used for position estimation.
+3. generator - A data transformation process that runs on a timer.
+Its purpose is to clean and process the raw train movement data to generate a novel graphical representation of the U.K rail network.
+A Fruchterman-Reingold force-directed algorithm is used for the estimation of node positions.
-4. dash - Dash frontend application to display the generated graphical network alongside live network usage.
+4. dash - A Dash frontend application to display the generated graphical network alongside live network usage.

 The [wiki](https://github.com/joshtingey/the-trains/wiki) contains information on the projects inner workings.